leonardogbxv/vuejs-crud/README.md

 # VUE.JS CRUD

-CRUD de usuários utlizando Vue.js no front-end e Node.js com MongoDB no back-end.
+CRUD of users using Vue.js on the front-end and Node.js with MongoDB on the back-end API.

+*Read this in other languages: [English](README.md), [Português brasileiro](README.pt-br.md)*

 <img src="./client/src/assets/homepage.png" />
 <details>